ANSH127/MERN/README.md

 # MERN APP

-This is a MERN App
+This is a MERN stack app with authentication using JWT and Redux for state management

 ## Run Locally